These men get married to show family, friends, acquaintances and society at large that they have settled down and left the single life behind.

-They get married because they feel that it would enable them to end their actual love of the single life.
+Like an antidote, they get married to end their love of the single life.

-Unfortunately, once the initial euphoria of the marriage ceremony is gone and the real work of being married sets in, these men realize just how much work it is and the life of being single suddenly starts becoming much more appealing.
+Once the initial euphoria of the marriage ceremony is gone and the real work of being married sets in, these men realize how much work it is and their desire for the single life skyrockets.

 Get the very best dating advice straight to your inbox!